Last Updated on April 20, 2022 by Res Marty

 Speaking on campfires, make sure you research and practice campfires.
 There’s a fine line between a safe campfire and wildfires, so ensure that you’re equipped and skilled to handle a fire.
 Keep your lighter somewhere waterproof, or you might render it useless in the rain!

 Depending on the weather conditions, you might need anything from a tent, tarp, and sleeping bag.
 You don’t need to lug an entire tent for a day-long hike.
 You’ll only need a tent if you’re hiking with other people or if you plan to stay a couple of nights in the wild.
-Alternatively, for a day-long hike, a small tarp or sleeping bag may still be useful just in case things take a turn for the worse.
+Alternatively, for a day-long hike, a small tarp or sleeping bag may still be helpful just in case things take a turn for the worse.
 If you end up having to spend the night out, then you’ll be grateful you packed at least some form of shelter.

-Weather forecasts are exactly that: forecasts.
+Weather forecasts are precisely that: forecasts.
 You never know when the prediction is correct and when it isn’t.
 In that case, there’s no reason to trust weather forecasts completely.
 You never know when the clouds will obscure the sun and make temperatures drop by the minute.
 On the same note, you never know when it will rain either – the weather 3000 ft up will be different from ground level after all.

 Other Items You May Consider Bringing